Sociology Minor Requirements

 Total (22 units)

-Note: The Sociology Minor also requires a 2.0 GPA and 6 upper-division units in residence.
-CR/NC grading is not permitted in the Sociology Minor, except for courses offered only under CR/NC grading.
+Note: Other statistics courses may be used to fulfill the SOC 125 requirement, although 22 units of sociology coursework must be completed.
+The Sociology Minor also requires a 2.0 GPA and 6 upper division units in residence.
+CR/NC grading is not permitted in the Sociology Minor, expect for courses offered only under CR/NC grading.

 All full-time faculty hold Ph.D.s and share a commitment to excellence in teaching.
 Their areas of special interest are diverse, including social change, deviance, women in society, social stratification, social psychology, social theory, and research methods.
 All are involved in the Center for the Study of Social Life in the San Joaquin Valley, which promotes scholarship and research with a regional focus.
 Most of the faculty are actively involved in research.
 Recent faculty research has included studies of opinions on women's issues, willingness to pay additional taxes, prayer, stereotypes and ethnic prejudice, and the social organization of sport.